A letter may refer to any of the following:

 1. A letter is any character that is not considered a number or symbol.
 For example, a, b, c, d, e, f, g, h, i, j, k, l, m, n, o, p, q, r, s, t, u, v, w, x, y, and z are all lowercase letters in the English language and letter keys on the keyboard.
-In the image to the right is an example of the uppercase letter "A." For further information about each of the letters and how they relate to computers, click any of the following links.
+The image is an example of the uppercase letter "A." For further information about each of the letters and how they relate to computers, click any of the following links.

-3. Lettering is the process of inscribing letters onto or into something.
+3. Lettering is inscribing letters onto or into something.
 For example, inscribing letters into wood or embroidery letters are both examples of lettering.

 4. A letter describes a message from one person to one or more other people.
-On a computer, a letter can be written in any text editor but is typically written in a word processor.
+On a computer, a letter can be written in any text editor, but is often created in a word processor.